 The cost of general liability coverage for your business is affected by a number of factors, including:

 - Location of business

 Some businesses, by their very nature, have higher risk exposure than others.
-Our agent at Reese Insurance Group in McHenry, Illinois, can help you obtain complete general liability coverage for your business, and we focus on finding the best level of coverage at the lowest possible rates.
+Our agent at Reese Insurance Group in Illinois and Wisconsin can help you obtain complete general liability coverage for your business, and we focus on finding the best level of coverage at the lowest possible rates.